When we talk about working from home, we often think about freelancing as its a flexible option.

 There is an incredibly high demand for proofreading jobs worldwide, and the best part is that you don’t need to be in any specific location to do the job.
 You can be on holiday and work from your computer or tablet!

 Proofreading online is a lesser-known side hustle that is perfect to work around a busy stay-at-home mom life.
-One such mom who makes money proofreading online is Amanda – Read her story here.
-She works from home with three little kids and adds an extra $1,000 a month to her family income.
-All this working less than 20 hours a week.
+One such mom who makes money proofreading online is Amanda – Read full story here.

 *This post contains affiliate links.
 The disclosure here.